 My aim here is not to share inspirational quotes.
 Rather, I want to probe deeper into this tendency of humans to not be content with what they have.
 And the tendency to crave for what they don’t have.

-Origins of the grass is greener syndrome
+Grass is greener syndrome origins

 As with other human behaviours, we need to look at this tendency from an evolutionary perspective.